 The Council on Aging of Buncombe County has a mission to “assure access to resources that help adults age with choice”.
 They offer a variety of resources to help seniors and caregivers.
+In particular, they have an Elder Justice Navigator who provides support for persons 60 years and older experiencing fraud, abuse, neglect, or exploitation.

 The Area Agency on Aging is part of Land of Sky Regional Council.
 The link lists a variety or resources including this link to the Buncombe County Aging Plan.
 Their Ombudsman is an important resource for those with older adult issues.